*Video courtesy of Good Day DePaul*

 - If you can't find a mentor that fits your interests, email us at email@example.com to get mentor suggestions.

-When an ASK mentor accepts your request, an auto-notification will be sent to the email address in your Handshake account.
-Make sure that your profile points to an email addresss you check often.
+- When an ASK mentor accepts your request, an auto-notification will be sent to your email address on file.

 Initiate the Conversation